 - (1) The Canadian securities regulatory authorities will review Form 21-101F5 to determine whether it is contrary to the public interest for the person or company who filed the form to act as an information processor.
-The Canadian securities regulatory authorities will look at a number of factors when reviewing the form filed, including, - (a) the performance capability, standards and procedures for the collection, processing, distribution, and publication of information with respect to orders for, and trades in, securities: - (b) whether all marketplaces may obtain access to the information processor on fair and reasonable terms which are not unreasonably discriminatory; - (c) personnel qualifications; - (d) whether the information processor has sufficient financial resources for the proper performance of its functions; - (e) the existence of another entity performing the proposed function for the same type of security; - (f) the systems report referred to in subsection 14.5(b) of the Instrument. - (2) The Canadian securities regulatory authorities request that the forms and exhibits be filed in electronic format, where possible. - (3) The forms filed by an information processor under the Instrument will be kept confidential.
-The Canadian securities regulatory authorities are of the view that they contain intimate financial, commercial and technical information and that the interests of the filers in non-disclosure outweigh the desirability of adhering to the principle that all forms be available for public inspection. - Change to Information Under subsection 14.2(1) of the Instrument, an information processor is required to file an amendment to the information provided in Form 21-101F5 at least 45 days before implementing a significant change involving a matter set out in Form 21-101F5, in the manner set out in Form 21-101F5.
-In the view of the Canadian securities regulatory authorities, a significant change includes a change to the information contained in Exhibits A, B, F, G, H, O, P, Q, R and S and Item 10 of Form 21-101F5.
+The Canadian securities regulatory authorities will look at a number of factors when reviewing the form filed, including, - (a) the performance capability, standards and procedures for the collection, processing, distribution, and publication of information with respect to orders for, and trades in, securities: - (b) whether all marketplaces may obtain access to the information processor on fair and reasonable terms; - (c) personnel qualifications; - (d) whether the information processor has sufficient financial resources for the proper performance of its functions;

+- (e) the existence of another entity performing the proposed function for the same type of security; - (f) the systems report referred to in subsection 14.5(b) of the Instrument. - (2) The Canadian securities regulatory authorities request that the forms and exhibits be filed in electronic format, where possible. - (3) The forms filed by an information processor under the Instrument will be kept confidential.
+The Canadian securities regulatory authorities are of the view that they contain intimate financial, commercial and technical information and that the interests of the filers in non-disclosure outweigh the desirability of adhering to the principle that all forms be available for public inspection. - 16.3 Change to Information Under subsection 14.2(1) of the Instrument, an information processor is required to file an amendment to the information provided in Form 21-101F5 at least 45 days before implementing a significant change involving a matter set out in Form 21-101F5, in the manner set out in Form 21-101F5.
+In the view of the Canadian securities regulatory authorities, a significant change includes a change to the information contained in Exhibits A, B, F, G, H, O, P, Q, R and S and Item 10 of Form 21-101F5. - System Requirements Section 14.1 of this Companion Policy contains guidance on the systems requirements as it applies to an information processor.